carlhuth/carquery-api/readme.txt

 * Improved preformatted code.
 * Used latest Api for make and model search.
 * Updated code is compatible with Wp version 3.0 to 3.5.1.

+== Changelog ==

+= 1.2 =
+* Improved preformatted code.
+* Used latest Api for make and model search.
+* Updated code is compatible with Wp version 4.2.1.
+* Updated access to all vehicle years.